Gh0ul5lay3r-91/Cycling-101/README.md

 It was decided that information on equipment, route and an interaction page were the most important and that a photo gallery would need to wait potentially for an update to the site further down the line.
 Work then began on User stories and wireframes.

-User stories consisted of placing myself in the shoes of a new cyclist and asking myself for example what bike should I be using, what equipment do I need.
+User stories consisted of placing myself in the shoes of a new cyclist and beginner cyclist asking myself what they might what from a website like this.
 * New Cyclist
     * Equipment
         * As a new cyclist, I want to know what bike I should go for.